Implementation Results

 ――Are the animation videos produced by our company used as training materials for caregivers?

-Mr. Goto: Yes, they are primarily intended for those working in the caregiving field.
-In particular, they are designed for use in training workshops where various professionals gather.
+Mr. Goto: Yes, they are primarily aimed at individuals working in the caregiving field.
+In particular, they are intended for use in training workshops where various professionals gather.

-The content of the animation videos addresses the situation where elderly individuals, upon being hospitalized and moving to a care facility, find that they can no longer do things they used to do on their own, making daily life increasingly difficult.
+The content of the animation videos addresses the situation where elderly individuals, upon being hospitalized and moving to a care facility, find that they can no longer do things they used to do by themselves, making daily life increasingly difficult.

-If expressed in text, it would simply end with the sentence, "Gradually, I became unable to carry out daily activities."
+If expressed in text, it would simply end with the sentence, "Gradually, they became unable to manage daily life."

 By producing it as an animation video and incorporating professional narration and background music, a sense of tension was created in the situation.
-It was not just paper-based information; we were able to convey the urgency and seriousness of the situation to the participants, which I found to be very beneficial.
+It was not just paper text information; we were able to convey the urgency and seriousness of the situation to the participants, which I feel was very beneficial.

 ――Thank you.

-- Background and challenges in producing interview videos (live-action)
+――Please tell us about the background and challenges in producing interview videos (live action).

-Mr. Goto: The purpose of the case study videos (animation) and interview videos (live-action) for group work is the same.
+Mr. Goto: The purpose of the case study videos (animation) for group work and the interview videos (live action) is the same.
 As mentioned earlier, it is difficult to convey realism with just written information on paper.
-Specific scenes, on-site conversations, and interactions cannot be fully conveyed through paper alone.
-When producing videos, we also considered having professional actors perform, but their acting can give a different impression from reality.
-Therefore, we decided to commission the production of interview videos to experts who can share their actual experiences, in order to convey a more realistic impression.
+Specific scenes, dialogues in the field, and interactions cannot be fully communicated through paper alone.
+When producing the video, we considered having professional actors perform, but professional acting can sometimes give a different impression from reality.
+Therefore, we decided to request the production of interview videos to convey a more realistic impression by asking experts about their actual experiences.

 Interview Video Reference Image 1